Fremont dentist explains how to fix the gaps in your teeth with porcelain veneers

 How veneers fix your smile

-Conventional braces, Invisalign, Six-Month Smiles, and other orthodontic treatments are designed to straighten teeth by gradually repositioning them.
+Conventional braces, Invisalign, and other orthodontic treatments are designed to straighten teeth by gradually repositioning them.
 Veneers create the appearance of straighter teeth, without actually repositioning them.
 The process of getting veneers is generally the same, regardless of if you’re using these thin porcelain shells to cover up chips or cover up gaps:

 - The natural tooth is “prepared” by removing a small amount of enamel from the tooth’s surface.

-- Often, the amount of enamel removed to make room for the veneer is so modest that anesthetic to numb the treated tooth’s surface isn’t required.
+- Often, the amount of enamel removed to make room for the veneer is so modest that an anesthetic to numb the treated tooth’s surface isn’t required.

 - A model or impression of the prepared tooth is made, which will be sent to the dental lab that makes your veneer.